Superconducting Diode Effect in Weak Localization Regime: Introduction

-In this Letter, we study the interplay of the e-e interaction and disorder on the SD effect and clarify the WL correction to conductivity when the superconducting (SC) state is broken by the critical current.
-We work with the NLSM for a dirty two-dimensional (2D) noncentrosymmetric superconductor, including the interactions from the Coulomb and Cooper channels in the short-range limit, and establish a renormalized Ginzburg-Landau (GL) theory at the one-loop level.
+In this work, we study the role of WL correction from the Cooper and long-range Coulomb interactions, which are ubiquitous in the solid state systems \cite{Raffy1983, Graybeal1984, Chand2012, Noat2013, Banerjee2017}, on the SD effect.
+In normal metals, the localization behavior can be changed by the SOC.
+It is thus interesting to consider whether the WL behavior of the resistive states that emerge after the superconducting (SC) states are destroyed by the critical currents can be enhanced while maintaining the high efficiency of the SD effect.
+If this is the case, the resistive states may approach the Anderson insulating phase as the disorder strength increases.
+This would enable the realization of an ideal superconducting diode with no heat loss that can switch between a superconducting state with current flow and an insulating state with no current flow.
+To explore this possibility, we investigate the relationship between the efficiency of the SD effect in SC states and the WL correction to conductivity in resistive states arising when the current surpasses the critical current.
+We work with the NLSM for a dirty two-dimensional (2D) noncentrosymmetric superconductor, and establish a renormalized Ginzburg-Landau (GL) theory at the one-loop level.
 While many studies \cite{Burmistrov2, Andriyakhina1, Nosov, Andriyakhina2} have been conducted in the replica formalism, we formulate the theory with the Keldysh functional formalism~\cite{Kamenev1, Feigelman, Levchenko1, Schwiete1}.
+This enables us to use the Keldysh action of the NLSM for the spin-orbit coupled system \cite{Virtanen} as the basis for our analysis.

+The rest of this work is organized as follows.
+First, we introduce the model in Sec. \ref{Model}.
+Some notations and detailed calculations are described in Appendix \hyperref[AppendixA]{A}.
+In Sec. \ref{Method}, we present our method of using the Keldysh functional formalism to obtain the renormalized GL free energy, which is the central object for determining the SC states and calculating the supercurrent.
+Some lengthy equations and their derivations are shown in Appendices \hyperref[AppendixB]{B}, \hyperref[AppendixC]{C}, and \hyperref[AppendixD]{D}.
+In Sec. \ref{Numerical}, we present the numerical results on magnetic field-temperature phase diagrams and the efficiency of the SD effect.
+The latter is related to the WL conductivity of the normal states that emerge after the currents break the SC states closely, to conclude a crucial relationship between them.
+Other minor results in this section can be found in Appendices \hyperref[AppendixE]{E}, \hyperref[AppendixF]{F}, and \hyperref[AppendixG]{G}.
+We end this paper in Sec. \ref{Summary}.